 The City places a high priority on the importance of promoting, protecting and activating local areas including the beaches, bush land and open spaces to meet community expectations.
 As such community engagement is an important focus as well as building capacity for communities to be involved in place activation and creating distinctive places.
-The City seeks to pursue initiatives that activate distinctive places and supports improvements made to local amenities retain complement natural landscapes within built that or the environment.
+The City seeks to pursue initiatives that activate distinctive places and supports improvements made to local amenities that retain or complement natural landscapes within the built environment.
 Therefore the City will accept a low risk in relation to governance/compliance and reputation.